Harry-Linner/2025ADS/project_1/report.md

 - For AVL tree and Splay tree,the time complexity of every insertion or deletion is O(log n),so totally its complexity is O(n log n).
 - Splay tree consistently performs better than AVL tree..
 - Analysis:
-Splay tree Advantages:
+Splay tree Advantages compared with AVL tree:
-Each insertion/deletion in a Splay tree rotates the operated node to the root.For monotonic data,insertions and deletions are always concentrated on one side of the tree .
-The Splay tree keeps adjusting the most recently accessed node to the root, so subsequent operations are close to the root, requiring fewer rotations and resulting in faster speed.
+For monotonic data,insertions are concentrated on the left side of the tree,requiring fewer rotations and resulting in faster speed.AVL tree need frequent rotations to maintain balance,requiring more time.
-AVL Tree Disadvantages:
-Frequent Rotations: For monotonic data, the AVL tree needs frequent rotations to maintain balance.
-Each insertion/deletion requires updating balance factors and performing rotations,increasing the operation time.

 ####  Decremental Data Performance
-- The same as Incremental Data Performance
+- Nearly the same as Incremental Data Performance
+- The decremental data of deletion makes Splay tree even more faster,because the tree just need to delete the root in every operaion.
 ####  Random Data Performance
 - All types of trees perform well,in which BST performs pretty excellent ,better than balanced trees.
 - Splay Tree performance is intermediate between BST and AVL
 - BST achieves its theoretical O(n log n) complexity
+- Analysis
+ Due to the randomness of the data, BST trees do not degenerate, so their simplicity makes them the fastest.
+Rules of AVL trees are the most strict.So AVL trees have the most frequent rotation operations.
+Splay have less rotation operations.
+Therefore, the required time for insertion and deletion: AVL > Splay > BST.
 **Theoretical vs. Observed Complexity:**

 | Tree Type | Data Distribution | Theoretical | Observed Behavior |